 How to Be Respectful Activities

-Here you may find some interesting activities to explain to kids how to be respectful.
+Here, you may find some interesting activities to teach kids how to be respectful.

 Activity 1 – Ketchup Squirt

-Ketchup Squirt – the point is to show kids that any rude comments or a put-down are not impossible to take back.
-You may squeeze out the ketchup on the plate, and then get one of the kids to try to take it back in.
+Ketchup Squirt – the point is to show kids that any rude comments or put-downs are not impossible to take back.
+You may squeeze out the ketchup on the plate and get one of the kids to try to take it back in.

-Afterward, you explain that the most important life skill is to get along with other people, and, therefore, it may require patience to hold some thoughts and not let them come out of the mouth.
-While thoughts remain private, every single thing people say or do becomes public, and just like ketchup, it is impossible to take them back.
+Afterward, you explain that the most important life skill is to get along with others; therefore, it may require patience to hold some thoughts and not let them come out of the mouth.
+While thoughts remain private, everything people say or do becomes public, and just like ketchup, it is impossible to take them back.

 Activity 2 – What respect sounds like

 Prepare cards with kind phrases, and get kids to separate the “What respect looks like” from “What respect sounds like”.
 This is a helpful approach to address the definition of respect practically.
-Not only kids will learn how to be respectful but they will also understand how to fix the situation.
+Not only will kids learn how to be respectful, but they will also understand how to fix the situation.
 The simple examples of showing respect are sharing, helping each other, and paying attention to what someone’s been saying; the “sounds” of respect might be “Thank you!”, “Please”, and others.
-You may focus on the tone of speech as an indicator of tolerance; especially on how an angry voice can spoil even a neutral phrase.
+You may focus on the tone of speech as an indicator of tolerance, especially how an angry voice can spoil even a neutral phrase.

 Activity 3 – Draw or Write

-This may seem quite boring but the idea is to get kids to write or to draw as many associations they have with the word “respect” as possible.
+This may seem quite boring, but the idea is to get kids to write or draw as many associations with the word “respect” as possible.
 In the beginning, kids are full of various ideas.
-As they progress their brain cells would need to concentrate and think really hard about what respect really is.
+As they progress, their brain cells need to concentrate and think hard about what respect is.

-This might be helpful as well when you do not know how to deal with a disrespectful grown child.
+This might also be helpful when you do not know how to deal with a disrespectful grown child.
 Teaching little kids and grownups are two different things.
 The last ones have already passed the stage where they are flexible enough to pursue different kinds of behavior.
-For instance, it’s a lot easier to teach small kids mindfulness rather than teaching teenagers.
+For instance, it’s a lot easier to teach small kids mindfulness than to teach teenagers.

-You need to remind children that all the people are alike, and treating others in the same way as someone wants to be treated is a good tool to earn a good reputation.
+You need to remind children that everyone is alike, and treating others the same way someone wants to be treated is a good tool to earn a good reputation.

 You’ll be surprised how many new things you’ll learn about your kid from this activity.